cs-util-com/FoodCalorieEstimator/README.md

 ### Settings (Power bundle)

+* Opens from the persistent top-right icon as a full-viewport view overlaying the camera; dismissing returns to the preview.
 * **Provider**: **Gemini only**. **Model variant toggle**: **2.5 Flash** (default) ⇄ **2.5 Pro**.
 * **Image preprocess** selector (1024/1536) and **units** (default kcal; can switch to kJ).
 * **Default “Show boxes”** toggle.